rust-secure-code/cargo-auditable/README.md

 ## Adoption

-Microsoft uses `cargo auditable` internally and maintains the [data extraction library for Go](https://github.com/microsoft/go-rustaudit).
+Microsoft uses `cargo auditable` internally and previously maintained the [data extraction library for Go](https://github.com/microsoft/go-rustaudit).

 [Chainguard](https://chainguard.dev/) includes `cargo auditable` in their [rust base container](https://images.chainguard.dev/directory/image/rust/overview), with a default `cargo` wrapper to always call `cargo auditable`, so that Rust applications built using this container are auditable by default.